 5. Friendliness and Respect

 Simple friendliness, politeness, and respect go a long way to create rapport and improve communication.
 Part of this is simply being kind and considerate with everyone.
 Say “please,” “thank you,” and “I’m sorry” as needed.
 Remember to ask people how they’re doing and listen to the answer.
 Remember birthdays and preferences—take notes if you need to.
 But some signs of respect are culturally variable and not always intuitive.
-You simply have to learn those.
+You have to learn those as you go.

 6. Picking the Right Medium